github/codeql/docs/language/learn-ql/java/introduce-libraries-java.rst

    On line 5 we used ``getParent+`` to capture tags that are nested at any depth within the Javadoc comment.

-For more information on working with Javadoc, see the :doc:`tutorial on Javadoc <javadoc>`.
+For more information on working with Javadoc, see the :doc:`article on Javadoc <javadoc>`.

 Metrics
 -------